Free at Last

 Who make a living even as they cry.
 165

-The greatest of histories are the fables
+Where are the long-forgotten fables

 And the ordinary yarns of romance.